Rchristiani/es6-easy-wins/talk.md

 });

 ```
+###ScratchJS

-Want to just try it out in the browser today?
+Want to just play around in the browser?
 I suggest [ScratchJS](https://github.com/richgilbank/Scratch-JS) from Rich Gilbank at Shopify.
 It is a simple chrome extension that lets you write in the repl and play with the features in the browser.

+##ES6 Support
+Babel and other transpilers are not able to convert all the features coming, if you need to see if a feature is supported check out this great [compatibility table](https://kangax.github.io/compat-table/es6/).